 Fraction calculator

-This calculator subtracts two fractions.
-First, convert all fractions to a common denominator when fractions have different denominators.
-Find Least Common Denominator (LCD) or multiply all denominators to find a common denominator.
+This calculator adds two fractions.
+First, all fractions are converted to a common denominator when fractions have different denominators.
+Find the Least Common Denominator (LCD) or multiply all denominators to find a common denominator.
 When all denominators are the same, subtract the numerators and place the result over the common denominator.
-Then simplify the result to the lowest terms or a mixed number.
+Then, simplify the result to the lowest terms or a mixed number.

 The result: